NAG-DevOps/speed-hpc/software-list.md

 # Software Installed On Speed {#sect:software-details}

-This is s generated section by a script; last updated on *Tue Jul 23 03:17:48 PM EDT 2024*.
-We hae two major software trees: Scientific Linux 7 (EL7), which is outgoing, and AlmaLinux 9 (EL9), after major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrade the remaining nodes to EL9.
+This is a generated section by a script; last updated on *Tue Jul 23 07:16:34 PM EDT 2024*.
+We have two major software trees: Scientific Linux 7 (EL7), which is outgoing, and AlmaLinux 9 (EL9).
+After major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrade the remaining nodes to EL9.